 Her first preliminary jump was 13’ – the best of her life by around half a foot.

-Then…each jump thereafter (six in all), was farther than the last until she ended the competition with a jump of almost 14’ (which is “exceptional”).
+Then… each jump thereafter (six in all), was farther than the last until she ended the competition with a jump of almost 14’ (which is “exceptional”).
 She didn’t win but placed an astonishing second.
 I had nothing to do with her stunning performance that morning.
 It came from inside her.
 But I’ve never been prouder of a student.

-But now the topper:
+But now THE TOPPER:

 At the end of the meet when they awarded the team trophies, they announced that the third place trophy for the nine and under division was awarded to our team!
-The points this young girl had accrued with her first and second places were enough to place her third in the team contest… all by herself!
+The points this young girl had accrued with her first and second places were enough to place her third in the team contest… ALL BY HERSELF!

 I’m no great fan of team trophies and team awards in the sport of track and field, which I consider to be an “individual” sport.
-But following the meet when we returned home, I got a duplicate trophy made and gave the original to this student of mine who had won it as a team of one.
+But following the meet when we returned home, I got a duplicate trophy made and gave the original to this student of mine who had won it as a TEAM OF ONE.

 My duplicate trophy still sits on a shelf behind my desk, and it holds a coaching memory I’ll cherish forever.
 People like you and I who coach children are generally underpaid (or not paid).
 But if you work at it long enough and well enough and a little luck comes your way, you’ll become wealthy with memories, which are better than money because they last forever.

 There is a process to both skill teaching and skill correction, and this little episode I’ve just related in which I applied an incorrect temporary fix to my student’s high jumping is one I never again repeated.
-And when she and I returned to Oregon that year following her cobbled-together win, I promptly took her flawed jump apart, went straight to the cause of the flaw…and fixed it the slow, tedious way… the right way.
+And when she and I returned to Oregon that year following her cobbled-together win, I promptly took her flawed jump apart, went straight to the CAUSE of the flaw… and fixed it the slow, tedious way… THE RIGHT WAY.